2019 May Term Abroad: Walking the El Camino de Santiago, Spain

 Students will stay in hotels or hostels in shared rooms.
-Breakfasts and some group meals are included in the program.
+Rooms will be arranged and covered in Madrid, Pamplona, Burgos, Leon, and Santiago de Compostela.
+In other locations, students will arrange their own rooms.
+Breakfast is often included with rooms and a few group meals are covered by the program.
 Students will be responsible for most lunches and dinners.

 PASSPORTS and VISAS

-Students will need a valid passport to leave the U.S.; the passport must also be valid for at least six months after the program return date of June 12, 2018.
+Students will need a valid passport to leave the U.S.; the passport must also be valid for at least six months after the student's return flight date.
 Students who do not already have a passport or need to renew theirs are advised most strongly to apply for one as soon as they are accepted to the program as it can take approximately eight weeks to receive it.
 For more information, please review the State Department's webiste: http://travel.state.gov

 U.S. citizens do not need a visa for stays of 90 days or less: